ia-eknorr/project-template/docs/quickstart-guide.md

     bash ./initialize.sh
     ```

-3. [Optional] During initialization, if you opted to not startup the stack, if you applied the license and token, or if you ran into an issue, you can start the stack by running the following command:
+3. [Optional] During initialization, if you opted to not startup the stack, or if you ran into an issue, you can start the stack by running the following command:

     ```bash
     docker compose up -d